 It would be hard at first because you may be in a situation where you would have to do things by yourself.
 If you don’t want to do it alone, you may have to risk a friendship and actually ask a friend to match another need of yours.

-For example, you have someone with whom you’re going out and drink some beers, then you may force that friendship and ask that person if he or she would want to come with you at the concert.
+For example, you have someone with whom you’re going out and drinking some beers, then you may force that friendship and ask that person if he or she would want to come with you at the concert.

 That’s the easiest part.
 You’ll meet lots of people.

 The hardest part is when you’re asking someone to match another need of yours because you are actually trying to change them.
 They may not want to do whatever you want to do.
-And the more you’re putting pressure on the other person to match one of your need, the more you’ll try to change them.
+And the more you’re putting pressure on the other person to match one of your needs, the more you’ll try to change them.

 With love and optimism,

 What are some valuable things you learned about finding the right people?